minprog/hangman/classic/hangman.md

       8     assert length > 0 and length < 44, "Invalid word length for Lexicon"
       9 AssertionError: Invalid word length for Lexicon

-Now you can immediately see that you should never try to create a `Lexicon` object with a negative word length.
-The assertion clearly **specifies** the length that is allowed as a parameter.
+In sharp contrast to the error above, we are now immediately confronted with the root cause of the crash: we tried to instantiate the `Lexicon` class with an invalid word length.

 ## Assignment 5